IrisLiu0312/pic10c-final/README.md

 # pic10c-final
-Create an address book from scratch using Qt and C++
+Create a simple calculator from scratch using Qt and C++.